BogdanClaudiuGeorgescu/Basic_exercises_in_python-/README.md

 **-> Counting vowels and consonants in a string** - the 12th of November 2024
 - a program that takes input from a user and counts how many vowels and consonants the input contains.
 - variables, for loops and nested if statements are used.

+**-> Mad Libs Game** - the 13th of November 2024
+- 4 inputs are taken from the user to fill in the gaps in an f string.
+- variables and randomization are used ... and a touch of poetry.

 ## Contributions ##
 - If you have any corrections or improvements, please feel free to contribute.